MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-common-query-tasks.md

 ![Pivot Column command, Power Query Editor, Power BI Desktop](media/desktop-common-query-tasks/pivotcolumns_pivotbutton.png)

-The **Pivot Column** dialog box appears, letting you know which column’s values will be used to create new columns (1).
+The **Pivot Column** dialog box appears, letting you know which column’s values will be used to create new columns.
 (If the wanted column name of **CategoryName** isn't shown, select it from the dropdown list.)
-When you expand **Advanced options** (2), you can select the function that will be applied to the aggregated values (3).
+When you expand **Advanced options**, you can select the function that will be applied to the aggregated values.

 ![Pivot Column dialog box, Power Query Editor, Power BI Desktop](media/desktop-common-query-tasks/pivotcolumns_pivotdialog.png)